 A Cobb County family lawyer from the firm may be able to help resolve your problem.
 A compassionate attorney could sit down with you and talk about your situation.
 Then, they could do any research necessary to give you the best advice possible.

 A lawyer’s goal is to work with you to help resolve your family law issues.
-Cobb County family attorneys are familiar with all aspects of Georgia family law, so give the intake team a call today to find out what a legal professional could do for you.
+Our family attorneys are familiar with all aspects of Georgia family law, so give our intake team a call today to find out what a legal professional can do for you.

 Atlanta Divorce Law Group